SreevidyaChGitHub/BW-Appraisal-Tool/README.md

 - Coding using ASP.NET 2.0, C#, Java Script, XML and AJAX with SQL Server as a Database in the backend.
 - Managing Notification and Reminder emails sent to associates on behalf of Appraisal team.
-- Generation of reports for the assessor to view the status.
+- Generating reports for the assessor to view the status.
 - Unit testing, Integration testing and Bug fixing.